samicemalone/tv/README.txt

    The listening daemon can accept the following commands:
       list_shows           Gets the list of shows.
 Double quoted, one show per line.
+      list_recent_eps      Gets the stored episodes (tvdb), ordered by last played, in csv format.
+New line if none.
+Fields terminated by , enclosed by "
       list_stored_eps      Gets the stored episodes (tvdb) in csv format.
 New line if none.
 Fields terminated by , enclosed by " list_extra_files     Gets the list of video files from any of the extra